GoogleChromeLabs/carlo/README.md

 node example.js
 ```

-Check out more examples with richer UI and RPC-based communication between the Web and Node componenets under the `examples` folder.
+Check out more examples with richer UI and RPC-based communication between the Web and Node components under the `examples` folder.

 <!-- [END getstarted] -->